LinkedIn as an opportunity

 A clear objective,

-Focus on interpersonal interaction and a cross-channel mindset are crucial for a successful LinkedIn presence.
+a focus on interpersonal interaction and a cross-channel mindset are crucial for a successful LinkedIn presence.

 Christina Heinickel